iclc/iclc.github.io/papers.md

 layout: default
 ---

-The full proceedings will be available shortly, in the meantime you can read the abstracts below.
+The proceedings are available as a [combined PDF](/2015/iclc2015-proceedings.pdf).
+We will make individual PDFs available shortly, in the meantime you can read the abstracts below.

 <div id="paper5" class="paper">